ValeriiZhyla/spring_learning_notes/Spring Security/Hardcoding the Users.md

 In general, we don't want to store the passwords as plain text.
 More about [[Password Encryprion]].

-Hardcoding the users is good for beginning, but in practice the users are stored in some database and accessed via JDBC: [[Getting the Users from Database]]
+Hardcoding the users is good for beginning, but in practice the users are stored in some database and accessed via JDBC: [[Configuring the Users with DataSource]]

 Video: https://www.youtube.com/watch?v=iyXne7dIn7U